Category Archives: Finding a Dog

 Dog Breeding – Conformity vs Individuality?

-Be the same, but different!
+Be the same, but different when dog breeding!

 Jeremy Vine does a series of pieces entitled ‘What makes us human?‘ on Radio 2 and this is a picture that sums up a viewpoint I have realised over the past few days in relation to this question.
 It is similar to a picture I saw on social media with a man in camouflage trousers and a neon top with the caption “do ye wanna be seen o’ no?”
 (Scottish) Lol.
 Here I am, with my camouflage jacket and my bright purple hair.
+How does this relate to dog breeding?

 What’s the point I am making?
 We want to be the same as everyone else.
 We are desperate to conform, to fit in, to be seen as ‘normal’, to go unnoticed.
 AND we are desperate to be different, to stand out, to be memorable.
 In order to achieve these two opposing and confrontational goals, we will buy the latest fashion, follow the trends, look carefully at what others are doing and copy it.
 There are many entertaining social experiments about people going along with a crowd, performing in increasingly bizarre ways, just to do the same as everyone else.